ayushsharma82/NetWizard/src/app/docs/intro/using-with-espdash/page.md

 ## So what was the catch?

 1. We had to initialze ESP-DASH at "/dashboard" URL so that it doesn't clash with the NetWizard's portal in AP mode.
-2. Create a internal `rewrite` inside `setup()` block for STA connections, so that we display the dashboard on "/" when the device is being accessed on LAN.
+2. Create a `server.rewrite` inside `setup()` block for STA connections, so that we display the dashboard on "/" when your device is being accessed by user on LAN.

-Once these changes were applied, both libraries work with eachother without any problems!
+Once these changes were applied, both libraries work with each other without any problems!